LF-digitala-kanaler/LFUI-components/README.md

 * If you have added new components, now is the time to document those in LFDS if it's not done already.
 Visit [LFDS repository][lsdf-repository] for more information how to do that

+## Action secrets
+Since the package depends on private GitHub packages, a private access token is set up to authenticate the GitHub actions.
+The `PACKAGE_TOKEN` secret needs to be updated when expired.

 ### Share the release
 * Add LFUI-componets to Nexus (see internal documentation)